2020 Featured Speakers

 At Resources for Africa, we are looking forward to welcoming you back in 2021, hopefully in person, on 6th and 7th October, for more frank, open and honest discussions around the current state of the mining sector and how all stakeholders can work together to keep the industry moving forward.

-We’d like to take this opportunity to thank all our sponsors who committed to supporting us in our efforts to keep the conversation alive in our online edition this year.
+We’d like to take this opportunity to thank all our sponsors who committed to supporting us in our efforts to keep the conversation alive in our online edition last year.

 “By the industry for the industry”